ImageMagick/highway/g3doc/quick_reference.md

 `HWY_BEFORE_NAMESPACE` and `HWY_AFTER_NAMESPACE`.
 Alternatively, individual
 functions may be prefixed with `HWY_ATTR`, which is more verbose, but ensures that `#include`-d functions are not covered by target-specific attributes.

+WARNING: avoid non-local static objects (namespace scope 'global variables') between `HWY_BEFORE_NAMESPACE` and `HWY_AFTER_NAMESPACE`.
+We have observed crashes on PPC because the compiler seems to have generated an initializer using PPC10 code to splat a constant to all vector lanes, see #1739.
+To prevent this, you can replace static constants with a function returning the desired value.

 If you know the SVE vector width and are using static dispatch, you can specify `-march=armv9-a+sve2-aes -msve-vector-bits=128` and Highway will then use